charliefiguero/Kotlin_Assessment/README.md

-# r3_submission
+# R3 Coding Interview Submission
-A game verifier for noughts and crosses build for the r3 coding interview.
+A game verifier for noughts and crosses built for a R3 coding interview.

 # Prerequisites
 This project was build for Java Development Kit version 15 or higher.
 To check, run java -version.
 You should see something like this: